lucas-mior/brn2/README.md

 * It has error handling, it will safely abort if the exact number of filenames isn't provided or if some filenames are repeated.

-## License
-brn2 is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE.

 ## Changes over original brn
 - Option to rename files listed in file given as first argument.
+- Option to rename files passed as arguments.
 - Print renamed files.
 - Faster algorithm to check for duplicated filenames.

+## License
+brn2 is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE.